1. These terms and conditions apply to all Schools registering, applying for funding or conducting activities under the Program.

 has not performed, or will not perform, the required Program activities for the entire duration of the Funding period; or

-has otherwise breached any of its obligations set out in these terms and conditions, then Sport Australia may, by written notice, require the School to repay Sport Australia, at Sport Australia's absolute discretion, all or part of the Grant, and/or decline future funding applications submitted by the School.
+has otherwise breached any of its obligations set out in these terms and conditions, then the ASC may, by written notice, require the School to repay ASC, at ASC's absolute discretion, all or part of the Grant, and/or decline future funding applications submitted by the School.
 The amount notified becomes repayable within 30 days of any such notice.

 bookings with Organisations for the purpose of the Program must be made in accordance with the applicable Program Parameters;